UmarJavaid56/FPONGA/README.md

 # FPONGA: Bringing Pong to Life with FPGA

-FPONGA is a reimagining of the classic Pong game, implemented using Verilog on an FPGA board.
+FPONGA is a reinterpretation of the classic Pong game, implemented using Verilog on an FPGA board.

 ## Demonstration

+Coming soon

 ## Getting Started
 ### Prerequisites